Updated: Jul 31, 2022

 Public perception of what is Narcissism now days is flying openly across the media, the internet and dinner parties, however, what makes a Narcissist to be called one?
 Or even have you ever being addressed with "you must be a Narcissist!"
-Public awareness of self absorption and ego tripping is the synonym of Narcissism, and quite rightly to be on the receiving end of such an accusation leaves you feeling doubting yourself, or at least reacting in defensiveness.
+Public awareness of self-absorption and ego tripping is the synonym of Narcissism, and quite rightly to be on the receiving end of such an accusation leaves you feeling doubting yourself, or at least reacting in defensiveness.

 To be on the spectrum of Narcissism or to show a complete and full diagnosis of it one must be showing a mastering in manipulation, by using people like pawns and commodities to fulfil their own needs.
-A Narcissist use coerciveness, lies and backstabbing, they have a sense of grandiosity, they are purely vindictive, they have a love for drama at any occasion given should their expectations not to be met, an arrogant behaviour, they use emotional abuse as well as mental - gaslighting, physical threats, antisocial behaviour.
+A Narcissist use coerciveness, lies and backstabbing, they have a sense of grandiosity, they have a love for drama on any occasion given should their expectations not to be met, an arrogant behaviour, they use emotional and mental abuse - gaslighting, physical threats, antisocial behaviour.

-The LOVE BOMBING! they snuggle up to your emotions and mimic them to create that image of connection, they are charming and intoxicating, once they have seduced you by creating a perfect love story they are under every fabric of your being, but lets not forget a Narcissist doesn't know Love, not a clue what it feels like it, however, interestingly so they are able to mimic it really well, only to secure their supply!
+The LOVE BOMBING! they snuggle up to your emotions and mimic them to create that image of connection, they are charming and intoxicating, once they have seduced you by creating a perfect love story they are under every fabric of your being, but let's not forget a Narcissist doesn't know Love, however, they are able to mimic only to secure their supply!